veelo/gettext/readme.md

 There are various tools to do this, from dedicated stand-alone editors, editor plugins or modes, web applications to command line utilities.

-Currently my presonal favourite is [Poedit](https://poedit.net/).
+Currently my personal favourite is [Poedit](https://poedit.net/).
 You open the template, select the target language and start translating with real-time suggestions from various online translation engines.
 Or you let the AI give it its best effort and translate all messages at once, before reviewing the problematic ones (requires subscription).
 It supports marking translations that need work and adding notes.

 ## Updating translations